mayankdutta/Smart_Queue_Mangement_System_Algorithm/README.md

 - for statistical use.
 - [output analysis](https://docs.google.com/spreadsheets/d/1YEiyJlPEfdzCgCVG8fJXoGJxDbKNDlao4ccvkCLtJ_w/edit?usp=sharing).

-## Assumptions
+# Assumption

+- for most efficiency Slots are assumed to be of `1hr`.
+- we are resetting `score`, `count late` for every slot, therefore their existing value may not make sense.

+### Case 1

 - Assuming each patient taking consult time in between `3m` to `10m`.
 - Assuming clinical timing from `10AM` to `2PM`.
-- for most efficiency Slots are assumed to be of `1hr`.

 <details>
 	<summary> 25 Patients, sample data1 </summary>